Wellington: Radio

 Wellington is served by 26 full-power radio stations: 17 on FM, four on AM, and five on both FM and AM.

+The Wellington radio market is the third-largest in New Zealand, with 392,500 listeners aged 10 and over.
+The largest commercial stations by share as of May 2025 are Newstalk ZB (16.3%), The Breeze (13.6%), ZM and The Rock (8.3% each), and Mai FM (6.0%).

 Television

 Television broadcasts began in Wellington on 1 July 1961 with the launch of channel WNTV1, becoming the third New Zealand city (after Auckland and Christchurch) to receive regular television broadcasts.
 WNTV1's main studios were in Waring Taylor Street in central Wellington and broadcast from a transmitter atop Mount Victoria.
 In 1967, the Mount Victoria transmitter was replaced with a more powerful transmitter at Mount Kaukau.
 In November 1969, WNTV1 was networked with its counterpart stations in Auckland, Christchurch and Dunedin to form NZBC TV.

-In 1975, the NZBC was broken up with Wellington and Dunedin studios taking over NZBC TV as Television One while Auckland and Christchurch studios launched Television Two.
+In 1975, the NZBC was broken up, with Wellington and Dunedin studios taking over NZBC TV as Television One while Auckland and Christchurch studios launched Television Two.
 At the same time, the Wellington studios moved to the new purpose-built Avalon Television Centre in Lower Hutt.
 In 1980, Televisions One and Two merged under a single company, Television New Zealand (TVNZ).
 The majority of television production moved to Auckland over the 1980s, culminating in the opening of TVNZ's new Auckland television centre in 1989.

 Today, digital terrestrial television (Freeview) is available in the city, transmitting from Mount Kaukau plus three infill transmitters at Baxters Knob, Fitzherbert, and Haywards.